ShinSakanami/BetterStorage/README.md

 Better Stockpiles is here for you!
 Adding more filters to stockpiles, crates and chests for better stocks management!

-Now compatible with Stonehearth Cafe!
+Now with a compatibility patch for Stonehearth Cafe!

 Current available filters in stockpiles: